Universal Genève 18ct Pink Gold 1961

-It is a surprise to most people outside the watch community that Universal Geneve was once one of the biggest players in the watch industry.
-Since its early beginnings in 1894, Universal produced complete watches with in-house movements and went on, throughout most of the 20th century to deliver numerous important ‘firsts’ in watchmaking.
-Along with Audemars Piguet, Girard Perregaux, Patek Philippe and Rolex, Universal Geneve is world renown, not only for its innovation, craftsmanship and quality, but for its true Swiss manufacture status.
-This is one of the truly revered Swiss watch houses which designed and produced its own in-house watch movements and complete watches from start to finish including design and many significant patents.
-This by no means the norm, since by far the majority of companies operate more as brands, by buying part completed or even whole movements, before signing and fitting them in cases, also made by third parties.
-That Universal was a true manufacture is impressive enough, but when one considers the company mainly produced advanced chronograph movements, this makes Universal almost unique.
+It is a surprise to most people outside the watch community that Universal Genève was once one of the biggest players in the watch industry.
+Since its early beginnings in 1894, Universal has been highly respected for producing complete watches with in-house movements and it went on, throughout most of the 20th century to deliver numerous important ‘firsts’ in watchmaking.
+Along with Audemars Piguet, Girard Perregaux, Patek Philippe and Rolex, Universal Genève is world renown, not only for its innovation, craftsmanship and quality but for its true Swiss manufacture status.
+This is impressive in its self, but when one considers the company mainly produced advanced chronograph movements, this makes Universal almost unique.

 Later in 1966, Universal created the world’s thinnest self-winding movement at a mere 2.5mm, the Cal.UG66, which was fitted to the Universal ‘Golden Shadow’.

-The sunburst dial with applied pink gold baton hour indices and original, thin, ‘index’ hands is very understated and reminds us of the equivalent Patek automatics of the same period.
-The profile across the dial undulates slightly, to accentuate the reflective properties of the dial, as one rotates one’s wrist while wearing the watch.
-The effect is subtle but eye-catching and very attractive.
+The ‘sunburst’ dial with applied pink gold ‘baton hour indices and original, thin ‘index’ hands is very understated and reminds us of the equivalent Patek automatics of the same period.
+The profile across the dial undulates slightly, to accentuate the reflective properties of the dial, as one rotates the wrist while wearing the watch.
+The effect is subtle, but eye-catching and very attractive.
 The colour also changes slightly depending on the ambient light, from a pale yellow, through champagne, to a more golden sunburst yellow.
 We have tried to capture this in the photographs, but the dial and watch are far more impressive on the wrist and in real life.
 The contrast with the pink gold hands, batons and case is particularly pleasing and even the small date window is attractively shaped, in preference to the more usual box window.

-However, perhaps the most notable feature of this dial is its complete originality.
-The dial has not been restored or retouched in any way and even more remarkably, it is in tip-top condition and shows no signs of ageing, visible to the naked eye.
+Perhaps the most notable feature of this dial is its complete originality.
+The dial has not been restored or retouched in any way and even more remarkably, is in tip-top condition and shows no signs of ageing, visible to the naked eye.
 Only very close up, under high magnification can some of the slightest signs of spots be found.
-This is remarkable for a watch over 45 years old, indicating this watch has led a charmed life.
+This is remarkable for a watch over 50 years old, indicating this watch has led a charmed life.

-The main advantages of the micro-rotor relate to it taking up less space in the case and also, the full case height can be exploited by the movement drivetrain.
-This is the reason Patek Philippe uses this system in their leading high-end movement, as do most automatic chronographs.
+As can be seen, this highly advanced movement uses a much smaller rotor than usual which is integrated as part of the movement.
+This saved a great deal of space and made possible a thinner watch case.
+It also enabled the full case height to be exploited by the movement drivetrain.
+This is the reason Patek Philippe uses this system in their leading high-end movements, as do most automatic chronographs.